ahmadkhan100/statobotics/README.md

 If you are interested in contributing, please reach out to me directly through any platform (GitHub, Email, ChiefDelphi, etc.)

-I (Abhijit Gupta) currently front the cloud hosting costs for Statbotics.
-If you are able and interested, feel free to pitch in using [this link](https://www.buymeacoffee.com/statbotics).

 Thanks for your interest!